 Therapeutic breast massage: Massage may help to dislodge clogs, promote lymph drainage, and encourage milk removal.

 - Ultrasound therapy: Research from the Journal of Chiropractic Medicine suggests the use of ultrasound once a day for two consecutive days may help free clogs.
 Physical therapists and chiropractors who use ultrasound therapy for clogged ducts report better results.

 While clogged ducts and mastitis can be inconvenient and uncomfortable, it doesn’t mean your breastfeeding journey has to come to an end.
-Your milk supply may dip, but it should rebound quickly after the clog has resolved, allowing you and your baby to breastfeed for as long as you both desire.
+Until you heal or treat clogged ducts, your milk supply may dip, but it should rebound quickly after the clog has resolved, allowing you and your baby to breastfeed for as long as you both desire.

 - Wambach, Karen, and Jan Riordan.
 Breastfeeding and Human Lactation.

 This information is for educational purposes only and does not constitute medical advice reviewed by medical reviewers.
 Please reach out to an International Board Certified Lactation Consultant (IBCLC) or your health care team with any questions.